waringer/eufy-security-webclient/README.md

 You can set these in your `docker-compose.yml`, Docker run command, or as environment variables locally.

+**Note**: When settings are defined in both Environment Variables and `config.json`, values in `data/config.json` take priority over the Environment Variables.

-**Note**: Transcoding configuration can also be changed dynamically at runtime via the web UI (Config button) or REST API endpoints.
+**Note**: Transcoding configuration can be changed dynamically at runtime via the web UI (Config button) or REST API endpoints.
+Changes are persisted to `data/config.json`.

 ## Usage